-Patch Base uses iOS' built-in MIDI support for communication with your synthesizers.
-So, any MIDI interface that works with iOS will work with Patch Base.
+Patch Base uses Apple's built-in MIDI support for communication with your synthesizers.
+So, any MIDI interface that works with your iPad or Mac will work with Patch Base.
 This can be a MIDI interface connected by USB using the Camera Connection Kit, or it can be a connection to your synth via a computer, using Bluetooth or Network MIDI.
 These options are discussed below.

 First, if you haven't already, please watch the Intro/Setup video on the first page of this manual, which covers the basics of selecting your MIDI ports.

 You select which MIDI interface(s) Patch Base uses on the Settings tab, under MIDI Inputs and MIDI Outputs.
 MIDI Inputs are how data gets from your synth into Patch Base, and MIDI Outputs are how data gets to your synth out of Patch Base.
 Both must be successfully connected for Patch Base to work fully.
 The MIDI Outputs let Patch Base send patch and parameter change info to your synth, as well as to send the request to your synth to fetch its current patch.
 The MIDI inputs allow your synth to send data about its current setting to Patch Base.

 Everyone's MIDI hardware setup is different, so the interfaces you select will depend on that.
 In general, most people will be selecting the same input and output from the list.

 Network MIDI allows Patch Base to use Wi-Fi to send and receive data with your computer.
 This feature is used when you have your synth connected to your computer instead of directly to your iPad.
 A more thorough explanation of this and how to set it up is covered in this blog post: Using Wireless MIDI to Connect Your iPad or iPhone to Your Computer and Hardware Synths